Boris-de/mig/README.md

 To run the tests you can use `make unittests` which requires phpunit to be installed.
 To generate code coverate you can run `make coverage` which needs xdebug.
-With `make podman-unittests` you can run the unittests in a container (run make with `PODMAN=docker` as a parameter to use docker) and `make podman-unittests-all` runs the unittests in different versions of PHP.
+With `make container-unittests` you can run the unittests in a container (run make with `DOCKER=podman` as a parameter to use podman) and `make container-unittests-all` runs the unittests in different versions of PHP.

 If you have psalm installed you can run the static analysis with `make psalm`.

-To build the index.php and run it with different PHP versions you can use `make podman PODMAN_PHP_VERSION=7.4` which opens a random local port on a randomly generated album.
+To build the index.php and run it with different PHP versions you can use `make container CONTAINER_PHP_VERSION=7.4` which opens a random local port on a randomly generated album.